 VHF stands for "very high frequency."
 On boats, the VHF is the onboard radio transmitter.
 Marinas (and other boaters, harbor patrols, and the Coast Guard) monitor specific VHF channels.
 Once you've reserved your dockage, a captain will put out a radio call on the marina monitors channel to let them know he is approaching, request a slip assignment if not provided via the app's Chat function, or ask for assistance.

 What is LOA (Length Overall)?

-This definition can be somewhat controversial.
-For any captain who has made a marina manager's day more hectic because he/she fibbed or fudged the numbers, this one's for you:
+This definition is somewhat controversial.
+For any captain who has made a marina manager's day more hectic because they fibbed or fudged the numbers, this one's for you:

-When reserving dockage at a marina, when the marina asks for your vessel's Length Overall (LOA) the marina is asking for–wait for it–the overall length of the boat.
-As in, all of your boat.
+When reserving dockage, if the marina asks for your vessel's Length Overall (LOA), they're asking for–wait for it–the overall length of the boat.
 The whole enchilada.
-The total tamale.
-No skimping, no "Oops, when did I get a swim platform??"
+No skimping, no "Oops, when did I get a swim platform?"

-The boat's branding, marketing materials, or the boat documentation that was done pre-customization may no longer have any bearing on reality: in the context of reserving dock space or a mooring, the marina needs to know your boat's literal length overall as measured from its aft-most to forward-most appendages, from the tip of your bowsprit to the back of your swim platform.
-Read more about why LOA matters.
+The boat's branding, marketing materials, or the boat documentation that was done pre-customization may no longer have any bearing on reality.
+However, in the context of reserving a dock space or mooring, the marina needs to know your boat's literal LOA as measured from its aft-most to forward-most appendages, from the tip of your bowsprit to the back of your swim platform.
+(Read more about why LOA matters.)

 What is a boat's waterline length?

 The length of a boat's hull where it intersects with the water.

 A boat's draft is the vertical distance between the boat's waterline and the bottom of its keel.
 This measurement determines the minimum depth of water over which a ship can safely navigate.
 So when you hear "What does she draw?" the question at hand is, "What depth of water is required for the boat to float?"